privacyint/website-guides/guide-steps/firefox-settings.md

 Adjusting Firefox settings to enhance your online privacy

 # Summary #
 Firefox is well-known for respecting and protecting its users privacy.
-However, there are some changes which you should apply to the default configuration to harden your online privacy.
+However, there are some changes which you could apply to the default configuration to harden your online privacy.
 In this guide you'll learn how to configure your Firefox browser settings to better protect your online activity.

+# Body #

 ### Changing settings in Firefox menu ###
 To change basic privacy settings in Firefox, access the preferences menu by clicking on **Edit > Preferences** on the menu-bar, or by